belovetech/cineverse/README.md

 # movie-ticketing-system

-Movie ticketing system is a ticketing system that allow movie lovers to choose their favourite cinema to watch their new and old movies with their friends and families, buy movie ticket online and select the show time among the available show times.
+A movie ticketing system is a ticketing system that allows moviegoers to choose their favourite theatre, see new and classic movies with their friends and families, buy movie tickets online, and choose a show time from a list of available show times.